 I also love my garden and living in Central Otago with its defined seasons I am lucky to be able to grow many of favourite plants – however, I do wish that the lemon tree didn’t have to be shifted into the house each winter to keep it alive.

-In October I will personally escort our popular Ladies Only India: Fabric, Food & Fabulous Tour.
+I will personally escort our popular Ladies Only India: Fabric, Food & Fabulous Tour in March 2019.
 You can find out more about India: Fabric, Food & Fabulous here.
-I’m also trying to squeeze in a trip to South Africa (I recently returned from Botswana in December 2017) but the family might just veto that yet!
+I will also be heading back to Africa to catch up with business partners later in the year.

 Get in Contact…

 I love chatting to people about Africa and India – even if it is just to point them in the right direction.
 So drop me a line on the form below or call me on +64 (0)3 442 4067.